The Basics: Overview

-If you are a man age 65 to 75 and have ever smoked, talk with your doctor about your risk for abdominal aortic aneurysm (AAA).
-If AAA isn't found and treated early, it can be deadly.
+If you are a man age 65 to 75 and have ever smoked, ask your doctor about getting screened (tested) for abdominal aortic aneurysm (AAA).

 What is AAA?

 The aorta (“ay-OAR-tah”) is your body’s main artery.
 An artery is a blood vessel (or tube) that carries blood from your heart.
-The aorta carries blood from your heart to your abdomen (belly), pelvis, and legs.
+The aorta carries blood from your heart to your abdomen, pelvis, and legs.

 If the wall of your aorta is weak, it can swell like a balloon.
 This balloon-like swelling is called an aneurysm (“AN-yoor-izm”).
 AAA is an aneurysm that occurs in the part of the aorta running through the abdomen.